Nakiye Elgün: Life

 Elgün was born in 1882 in Istanbul.
 In 1911, she was appointed to the newly opened Istanbul İnas School after the Second Constitutional Era.
 She played an active role in social life as well as in the education sector.
 She was a clerk in the Association of Teal-i Nisvan, one of the earliest Ottoman women's organizations.
 During her tenure at İnas School, the Ministry of Education asked her to prepare a project that would lead the system in the renewal of education levels; she later proposed that students should take courses in white-colored classes.
 When her projects were rejected by the Ministry of Education, she resigned in 1914.

-Between 1914-1917 she worked at the Pious Ministry (Evkaf Nazırlığı); she was involved in the rehabilitation and organization of the Foundation Schools established in Sultanahmet.
+Between 1914 and 1917 she worked at the Pious Ministry (Evkaf Nazırlığı); she was involved in the rehabilitation and organization of the Foundation Schools established in Sultanahmet.
 In 1916, upon the invitation of the Governor of Syria, Djemal Pasha, she led the establishment of girls' teacher schools together with Halide Edib Adıvar in Syria, where she taught Turkish in Damascus, Jerusalem and Beirut.
 As the Ministry of Education, on the basis of centralizing all the education, took control of all the foundation schools, Elgün thought that there was no longer a task for her in the official school sector and left her position.